LyndaArlette/StudentAttendanceMgntSys/README.md

-# Our final project name is : Student Attendance Management System
+# Our proposal projectname is : Student Attendance Management System